Getting Started#

 Windows#

 On Windows, start SAMSON from the Start menu.
 Typing SAMSON in the search box might just lead you there.
-Else, SAMSON may be found in the SAMSON 6.0.0 folder:
+Else, SAMSON executable can be found in the following folder:

 Mac#